 - Develop a comprehensive crop plan.

-- Each apprentice responsible for crop selection, fertility, pest management and marketing of a selected crop.
+- Each apprentice responsible for crop selection, fertility, pest management and marketing of a selected crop family.

 - Small tools for efficiency

 - Exploring the Small Farm Dream

 - Vegetable Business Planner

 Trainees receive an average of 20 hours of training per week from early March through the end of October.
 The weekly schedule consists of a full day of production training every Monday as well as two additional four-hour blocks during the week.
 Monday sessions are structured learning opportunities formulated for the whole group.
 Weekday on-farm work blocks will be dedicated to crop projects (i.e. planting, hoeing, managing diseases/pests and harvesting your crop), management areas and equipment training.

 In addition to the standard weekly on-farm schedule, trainees learn other important

 aspects of running a farm business by participating in off-farm learning opportunities:

 - Farmers' market shifts: six consecutive Sundays (moving from helper to manager over the course of the rotation)

 - Exploring the Small Farm Dream: 4 weekday evenings in April